Create and retrieve Satellite Image Time Series to study patterns and key changes in landscape evolution over time

 You cannot export a recipe as an asset or a

 Select to open the Download parameters window.
-You will be able to select the measure to use on each observation of the time-series.
+You will be able to select the measure to use on each observation of the time series.
 This measure can be selected in the list of available bands presented above in a previous section.

 There is no fixed rule to the measure selection.
 Each index is more adapted to a set of analyses in a defined biome.
-The knowledge of the study area, the evolution expected and the careful selection of an adapted measure will improve the quality of the downstream analysis.
+The knowledge of the study area, the evolution expected and the careful selection of an adapted measure will improve the quality of downstream analysis.

-You can set a custom scale for exportation by changing the value of the slider in meters (m).
+You can set a custom scale for exportation by changing the value of the slider in metres (m).
 Keep in mind that Sentinel data native resolution is 10 m and Landsat is 30 m.